-Fall meeting highlights - The Fall 2015 Meeting of the
+- Spring meeting highlights - The Spring 2019 Meeting of the

-Section History: The section is currently accumulating information on section history.
+- Section History: The section is always looking for information on section history.

 We are interested in information and stories about section meetings, summer

 workshops, people, newsletters and institutions.
 If you have anything to contribute,